jdrch/Hardware/README.md

 * OSes and apps are on the latest stable release at the very least and patched very aggressively
 * Drivers are on the latest stable release

+## Resilio Sync Home Pro

+* This is my P2P sync backend that replicates (desired subsets of) my folder hierarchy on all my PCs, Pis, and Android devices.

 ## FAQ

 ### Why are there no Macs?